-This line on your paystub will most likely list your state, such as California, followed by Disability or SUI/SDI, (i.e. CA-Disability or CA-SUI/SDI).
+This line on your paystub will most likely list your state, such as California, followed by Disability or SUI/SDI, (i.e., CA-Disability or CA-SUI/SDI).

 The next set of deductions is more optional (usually) and may be listed on your paycheck stub as Other Deductions or possibly as Adjustments.
-Many items can fall under this category including your portion of any company sponsored health plan (including medical, dental, vision, etc), any garnishment orders received by your employer, 401k contributions, union dues, and more.
+Many items can fall under this category including your portion of any company-sponsored health plan (including medical, dental, vision, etc.), any garnishment orders received by your employer, 401k contributions, union dues, and more.

-Each of these items are all things that your employer should make you aware of before deducting.
+Each of these items is all things that your employer should make you aware of before deducting.
 If you don’t understand other deductions listed, you have the right to ask for an explanation from your Human Resource Director, or Payroll Department.

 Another important thing to recognize is that many of your deductions may be listed as Pre-Tax and shown separately on your check stub.
 These items are deductions that are taken out of your gross pay before taxes are applied.
 This essentially lowers your total taxable income and therefore lowers the amount of taxes taken out of each check.